 Focuses on a variety of texts (imaginative literature, memoir, scientific writing, creative nonfiction, and popular journalism) that take nature, ecology, and the environment as their subject.
 Examines paintings, photography, and other visual representations (such as computer simulations) of the natural world.
 Takes place in Boston and in the United Kingdom.

 Offers writing instruction for students interested in interdisciplinary study or who wish to explore multiple disciplines.
 Students practice and reflect on writing in professional, public, and academic genres relevant to their individual experiences and goals.
 In a workshop setting, offers students an opportunity to evaluate a wide variety of sources and to develop expertise in audience analysis, critical research, peer review, and revision.
-This offering will have an environmental humanities approach.

 From Professor Kelly: